This article describes the various backup options for Dedicated Server and VPS packages.

 For detailed information about how to set up a cron job using cPanel, please see this article.

-If you have a semi-managed VPS or dedicated server, you can set up cron jobs using the command line.
+If you have an unmanaged VPS or dedicated server, you can set up cron jobs using the command line.
 To do this, follow these steps:

 Add the following lines to the cron configuration: